trupples/adi-documentation/docs/solutions/reference-designs/adrd3161/user-guide.rst

 	* 115200 baud
 	* search IDs from 1 to 1

-Once connected, the list on the left should expand, revealing a useful set of TMCL-IDE features.

 TODO: how to reconcile the "control" and "tuning" via TMCL-IDE parts, given they start out the same, have the same prerequisites, but are two separate user stories / use cases?

 Connect via CAN bus
 -------------------

-The AD-AMR-DRV-SL implements CANopen, with the CiA 402 profile for motor drives.
+The ADRD3161 implements CANopen, with the CiA 402 profile for motor drives.
 The device is interoperable with other CANopen devices, but has limited applicability on a CAN bus that is not CANopen, unless carefully configured.

 The boards' CANopen node IDs can be configured using the DIP switches *S2* (TODO: diagram).
 The node ID is ``0x10`` + the binary value of the DIP switches.
 Assigning node IDs via CANopen LSS is planned as a future feature.
 Most CAN messages sent and received by a specific device will have the lower 7 bits set to the node ID, allowing for easy identification when monitoring the bus.